 Minimum risk (exempt) pesticides

 These are a special class of pesticides that are not subject to federal registration requirements because their ingredients, both active and inert, are demonstrably safe for the intended use.
 This exemption falls under section 25(b) of the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA).
-Of the New England states, ME, NH, RI and VT require state registrations for these products while MA and CT allow exemption for all products that meet the minimum risk criteria and are on the federal 25(b) list.
+Of the New England states, CT, ME, NH, RI and VT all require state registrations for these products while MA allows exemption for all products that meet the minimum risk criteria and are on the federal 25(b) list.
 For more information, please contact your state's pesticide registration office (see Pesticide Safety and Use, page 67).
 The list of 25(b) exempt materials includes the following: corn gluten meal; sodium chloride; corn, linseed, sesame, soybean, and cottonseed oil; garlic and garlic oil; and essential oils including rosemary, mint, thyme, geranium, lemongrass, cinnamon and rosemary.
 Some pest control products listed in this guide meet the criteria for exemption and do not have EPA pesticide registration or a pesticide label.
 More on this class of pesticides can be found at: https://www.epa.gov/sites/production/files/2018-01/documents/minrisk-active-ingredients-tolerances-jan-2018.pdf.

 Biological Insect Control